Awards & Honors

 - Have a formal presentation of the award at the annual Awards/Retirement dinner in May, and

-- Receive a $500.00 monetary award funded by a grant from Commercial Bank and First Citizens State Bank, both of Whitewater.
+- Receive a $500.00 monetary award funded by a grant from Commercial Bank or First Citizens State Bank, both of Whitewater.

 The awards are limited to Academic Staff at the University of Wisconsin-Whitewater who are employed 50% time or more, and who have not received the award in the past three years.